nr072/disfigure/README.md

 The CSS selectors that are used to identify targets are those that appear after the page is finished with all the DOM manipulation.

-- The "Stingy" preset must be used after the video has started loading.
+- It is advised that the "Stingy" preset be used after the video has started loading.
 Otherwise, the `<script>` tags necessary to load it may get deleted.

 - Deleted parts may reappear if tab zoom changes